 Periodically, Mannatech offers new travel incentives and contests, which are designed to stimulate both its pack and product sales.
 In the first quarter of 2003, Mannatech launched a travel incentive for its independent associates called "Sun and Salsa in 2003."
 Approximately 750 of Mannatech's independent associates qualified for a trip for two to Cancun, Mexico.
 This incentive cost Mannatech approximately \$2.2 million.
-Mannatech ran a similar travel incentive contest in 2002, and in 2004 announced its 2004 travel incentive contest, which is a 5-day cruise for two in the Caribbean.
+Mannatech ran a similar travel incentive contest, which is a 5-day cruise for two in the Caribbean.
 The 2004 travel incentive allows independent associates who achieve certain sales levels from February 28, 2004 through June 8, 2004 to qualify for this trip incentive.
 Mannatech anticipates that approximately 750 to 850 of its independent associates will qualify for this trip incentive at an estimated cost to Mannatech of between \$2.2 million and \$2.7 million.